IBM Cloud Docs

 • The field is false for interim results, which are subject to change.
 If you use the interim_results parameter with the WebSocket interface, the service returns evolving hypotheses in the form of multiple results fields as it transcribes the audio.
 For interim results, the final field is always false and the confidence field is always omitted.

-For more information about using the WebSocket interface to obtain interim results with previous- and next-generation models, see the following topics:
+For more information about using the WebSocket interface to obtain interim results with large speech models, previous- and next-generation models, see the following topics:

 The result_index field